pastafari/heroku-dev-box/README.md

 Details
 ========

-Heroku Cedar stack comes with the following goodies:
+The [Heroku Cedar stack](https://devcenter.heroku.com/articles/cedar) comes with the following goodies:

 * Ubuntu 10.04
-* MRI 1.9.2
+* Ruby MRI 1.9.2
 * Node.js
+* Postgresql
 * Clojure
 * Java
 * Python
 * Scala

-* Nginx + Passenger (setup for Ruby on Rails apps only)
+**The first cut of heroku-dev-box comes with support for Ruby and Node.js.
+Hopefully we can add the rest of the stack soon.**

 Your dev box will be configured with all of the above.
 What it will **NOT** have is the Heroku post commit hooks which deploy your app for